-The TL-WR542G 54Mbps Wireless Router integrates 4-port Switch, Firewall, NAT-router and Wireless AP.
+The TL-WR641G 108Mbps Wireless Router integrates 4-port Switch, Firewall, NAT-router and Wireless AP.
 Its design is dedicated to Small Office/Home Office (SOHO) wireless network solutions.
-The TL-WR542G 54Mbps Wireless Router will allow you to connect your network wirelessly better than ever, sharing Internet Access, files and fun, easily and securely.
+The TL-WR641G 108Mbps Wireless Router will allow you to connect your network wirelessly better than ever, sharing Internet Access, files and fun, easily and securely.

-In the most attentive wireless security, the TL-WR542G 54Mbps Wireless Router provides multiple protection measures.
-It can be set to turn off wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
+In the most attentive wireless security, the TL-WR641G 108Mbps Wireless Router provides multiple protection measures.
+It can be set to turn off the wireless network name (SSID) broadcast so that only stations that have the SSID can be connected.
 The router provides wireless LAN 64/128/152-bit WEP encryption security, and WPA/WPA2 and WPA-PSK/WPA2-PSK authentication, as well as TKIP/AES encryption security.
-It also supports VPN pass-through for sensitive data secure transmission.
+It also supports VPN Pass-through for sensitive data secure transmission.

-The TL-WR542G 54Mbps Wireless Router complies with the IEEE 802.11g and IEEE 802.11b standards so that the data transmission rate is up to 54Mbps.
-It adopts 2x to 3x eXtended RangeTM WLAN transmission technology so that the transmission distance is 2-3 times of traditional IEEE 802.11g and IEEE 802.11b solutions, up to a distance of 855.36m tested in China.
-The transmission range is extended to 4-9 times.
+The TL-WR641G 108Mbps Wireless Router complies with the IEEE 802.11g and IEEE 802.11b standards and adopts 108M Super G[TM] WLAN transmission technology so that the data transmission rate is up to 108Mbps.
+It adopts 2x to 3x eXtended Range[TM] WLAN transmission technology so that transmission distance is 2-3 times that of traditional IEEE 802.11g and IEEE 802.11b solutions, up to a distance of 855.36m tested in China.
+Transmission range is extended to 4-9 times.
 It is compatible with all IEEE 802.11g and IEEE 802.11b products.

-The TL-WR542G 54Mbps Wireless Router provides flexible access control so that parents or network administrators can establish restricted access policies for children or staff.
+The TL-WR641G 108Mbps Wireless Router provides flexible access control so that parents or network administrators can establish restricted access policies for children or staff.
 It has built-in NAT and DHCP server supporting static IP address distributing.
 It also supports Virtual Server and DMZ host for Port Triggering needs, and remote management and log so that network administrators can manage and monitor the network in real time.
 This device supports Bridge mode which can make two APs communicate with each other wirelessly.

-The TL-WR542G 54Mbps Wireless Router is easy-to-manage.
+The TL-WR641G 108Mbps Wireless Router is easy-to-manage.
 Quick Setup is supported and friendly help messages are provided for every step.
 So you can configure it quickly and share Internet access, files and fun.